School LeadersContact

 • Active candidate identification beyond the application pool

-• Finalist presentation and board deliberation support
+• Finalist presentation and board deliberation support, including community forum with finalists

 • Contract negotiation and onboarding facilitation